fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 3) Screen Space

-    Screen space is a 2D space represented in pixels.
-This space is constrained by the screen width and screen height.
+    Screen space is the 2D space in which your screen pixels reside.
+This space is constrained by the screen width and height in pixels.
     In the rendering process, the camera is responsible for projecting the world space into screen space.

 .. note::